-I have a new series of reviews ready for you.
-In the next few weeks, I am going to post several Kcup reviews, hoping it will help you find the perfect blend to brew on your Keurig.
+Over the next few weeks, I will post several k-cup reviews, hoping it will help you find the perfect blend to brew on your Keurig.
 Today I’m doing a review of Green Mountain Coffee Breakfast Blend K-cup.

-After my brewer filled the cup the first thing I could notice was its nice, medium to dark brown color.
-The fact that this coffee is partly made from Costa Rican coffee beans could be a reason for this coffee to have uncharacteristic texture and color (yes, most of morning blends usually have just too light brown color).
+After my Keurig filled the cup the first thing I could notice was its nice, medium to dark brown color.
+The fact that this coffee is partly made from Costa Rican coffee beans could be a reason for this coffee to have uncharacteristic texture and color.

-I really don’t know how Green Mountain managed to cover too strong acidity of the light roast coffees in this one, but they somehow did.
-In fact this coffee was almost perfectly balanced.
-Instead of crisp, sharp, citrus taste, it gave me beautiful silky, woody and soft coffee drink with just a hint of floral aroma.
+The mouthfeel is soft and silky and it doesn’t have that sharp, acidic taste.
+The coffee is almost perfectly balanced.
+Instead of a crisp, sharp, citrus taste, it gives beautiful silky, woody and soft coffee drink with just a hint of floral aroma.

-Even better, coffee kept all these characteristics in the aftertaste.
-There were no unpleasant surprises here.
+Even better, coffee keeps these characteristics in the aftertaste too.

-If you like really strong, bitter, full bodied coffee this one will probably not be a perfect choice for you.
+If you like really strong, bitter, full-bodied coffee this one will probably not be a perfect choice for you.
 One of these k-cups would be a much better option.
 It would also be a bad choice when making iced coffees.

 On the other hand, if you like coffees which are not too strong, but still are tasteful, you should certainly go for this one.
-In fact, I rarely had the chance to drink morning blend with so many good characteristics.
-Woody, silky, mellow, this coffee earned the best grades from me.
+It’s one of the better light roasted k-cups.
+Silky, mellow, this coffee even has some nice woody tones which is perfect.

-The drink: Green Mountain Coffee Breakfast Blend Kcup Pack
+The drink: Green Mountain Coffee Breakfast Blend K-cup